 - 2.6 Demographic trends indicate that two-thirds of households added to those in Ireland since 1996 comprise 1-2 persons, yet only 21% of dwellings completed in Ireland since then comprise apartments of any type.
 The 2016 Census also indicates that, if the number of 1-2 person dwellings is compared to the number of 1-2 person households, there is a deficit of approximately 150%, i.e. there are approximately two and half times as many 1-2 person households as there are 1-2 person homes. - 2.7 The 2016 Census indicates that 1-2 person households now comprise a majority of households and this trend is set continue, yet Ireland has only one-quarter the EU average of apartments as a proportion of housing stock.
 Dublin as a whole has approximately one-third the rate of apartments as comparable cities in Europe, with which it competes for investment and talent to secure continued growth and prosperity. - 2.8 Analysis of urban housing need points to the fact that into the future, a majority of households will comprise 1-2 persons and approximately half of the remainder will be three person households.
-While it is recognised that it will be necessary to provide for a range of incomes, it is critical to accommodate the needs of increasingly more diverse household types in the context of a growing and ageing population. - 2.9 Ireland's population is projected to continue to grow, but more slowly than in recent decades, due to a falling overall birthrate.
-While it is apparent that household and family size is decreasing, the number of people aged over 65 is also expected to increase significantly, to comprise almost a quarter of the population within just over 20 years. - 2.10 With natural growth in the population now at less than replacement level3 and a growing dependency rate4, whereby the proportion of older people and children combined is increasing relative to the size of the labour force, it is clear that Ireland is now dependent on net in-migration to sustain population and employment growth and this is projected to continue. - 2.11 Ongoing demographic and societal changes mean that in addition to families with children, the expanding categories of household that may wish to be accommodated in apartments include: - Young professionals and workers generally; - Those families with no children and 'downsizers'; - Older people, in both independent and assisted living settings. - 2.12 These factors are combined with the trend whereby jobs have been increasingly located in and around Ireland's cities and larger towns, and notwithstanding improvements in technology and the availability of broadband, this is likely to continue.
-While the availability of a range of employment is one of the reasons that skilled migrants are more likely to seek to locate in urban areas, this is also dependent on the availability of a choice of suitable accommodation.
+While it is recognised that it will be necessary to provide for a range of incomes, it is critical to accommodate the needs of increasingly more diverse household types in the context of a growing and ageing population. - 2.9 Ireland's population is projected to continue to grow, but more slowly than in recent decades, due to a falling overall birth rate.
+While it is apparent that household and family size is decreasing, the number of people aged over 65 is also expected to increase significantly, to comprise almost a quarter of the population within just over 20 years. - 2.10 With natural growth in the population now at less than replacement level3 and a growing dependency rate4, whereby the proportion of older people and children combined is increasing relative to the size of the labour force, it is clear that Ireland is now dependent on net in-migration to sustain population and employment growth and this is projected to continue. - 2.11 Ongoing demographic and societal changes mean that in addition to families with children, the expanding categories of household that may wish to be accommodated in apartments include: - Young professionals and workers generally; - Those families with no children and 'downsizers'; - Older people, in both independent and assisted living settings.